dylansuhr/markedown-viewer/README.md

 - **src/shared/** - Shared constants and utilities
 - **docs/** - Comprehensive documentation

-See `docs/ARCHITECTURE.md` for detailed architecture documentation and `CLAUDE.md` for development guidance.
+See `docs/ARCHITECTURE.md` for detailed architecture documentation and `CONTRIBUTING.md` for day-to-day workflows.

 ## Usage